PotatoInfinity/GreenCompute-Coin-GCC-/README.md

 - **Fair play:** Everyone starts equally, no pre-mine.
 GCC is open-source; its design is public, nobody owns or controls GCC.
 GCC is controlled by all GCC users around the world.
 Developers can improve the software, but they can't change the rules of the GCC protocol.
 - **Secure:** Everything is encrypted and verified by all nodes planet-wide.
 - **Reliable:** Tasks are distributed to billions of individual nodes, ensuring no single point of failure.
-- **Deflationary economy & Increasing scarcity:** Fixed supply cap of 1,000,000,000 GCC; with a dynamic burn on every transaction.
+- **Deflationary economy & Increasing scarcity:** Fixed supply cap of 1,000,000,000 GCC; with a dynamic burn and small developer treasury fee on every transaction.

 ---